andoma/movian/README.markdown

 Settings are stored in `~/.hts/showtime`

+If you want to build with extra debugging options for development these options might be of interest:

+	--cc=gcc-5 --extra-cflags=-fno-omit-frame-pointer --optlevel=g --sanitize=address --enable-bughunt

 ## How to build for Mac OS X

 To build for Mac OS X you need Xcode and yasm.
 Xcode should be installed from Mac Appstore.